David Berglas

-David Berglas (30 July 1926 – 3 November 2023) was a German-born British magician and mentalist.
-His technique of locating a particular card within a pack, the Berglas Effect, has been described as the Holy Grail of card magic.
+David Berglas (30 July 1926 – 3 November 2023) was a British magician and mentalist, born in Germany.
+He invented what is now considered the Holy Grail of card magic called the Berglas Effect (known to magicians as “any card at any number” or ACAAN for short) and was able to perform it in extremely fair conditions such that it fooled magicians.
+No one to this day knows his method of performing it.
 He was one of the first magicians to appear on UK television.

 Personal life

 Berglas was educated in several different European countries.
 He was Jewish, and escaped to Britain from Nazi Germany, aged 11.

 Keen to be part of the war, he discovered that the American Army was urgently looking for suitable recruits for an important role in the denazification of Germany.
 They had to have some previous military training and to be able to pass strict physical and mental tests.
 Most importantly they had to speak two languages besides English, one of which had to be fluent German.
 The required minimum age was 21.
 Berglas explained that he was only 19 but could meet all the other qualifications.
 He was accepted into the Intelligence Service of the US Army, serving an 'adventure filled' 18 months at the end of World War II.
 He then attended Bradford Technical College to study textiles with a view of joining his family business based in Wyke, a village in Bradford.

 Berglas first became interested in magic in 1947, through a chance meeting with magician Ken Brooke.
 Magic became an all-absorbing hobby for about five years, during which time he studied psychotherapy, specialising in medical hypnosis.

 Berglas died on 3 November 2023 in London, at the age of 97.